Philosophy Courses

 PHIL 55 - Symbolic Logic ( 3.00 - Units )

 This course is an introduction to symbolic logic.
 Symbolic logic is the formal study of good and bad reasoning.
 Central to this study is the concept of and criteria for validity.
-Sentential and predicate logic symbolization, semantics, and proof methods will be examined.
+Sentential and predicate logic symbolization, semantics, syntax, and proof methods will be examined.
 NOTE: This course is required for nearly all philosophy majors and is excellent preparation for the Law School Admission Test (LSAT).

 Student Learning Outcomes (SLO)